Saw V: Casting and filming

 Tobin Bell, Scott Patterson, Costas Mandylor and Betsy Russell reprised their roles as Jigsaw/John, Agent Strahm, Detective Hoffman, and Jill, respectively.
 Patterson had signed on through Saw VI but stated, "that doesn't mean I'll actually be in it or do it.
 It's their option".
 Bell, whose character was killed in Saw III, shot all new flashback scenes for the film.
 Bell stated that Russell's character Jill, who plays his ex-wife, would not be featured as prominently as in Saw IV, but "still plays an important part in the story".

 Julie Benz was cast as Brit, a real estate developer who is put in a Jigsaw trap.
-Bentz described her as a "very unlikeable character".
+Benz described her as a "very unlikeable character".
 On her experience filming she said, "Filming the movie freaked me out.
 I had nightmares.
 I'd never been in a psychological horror movie.
 It actually affected me on a deep level.
 I don't know if I can actually see this one".
-However, Benz praised Hackl's directing techniques, such as using a full storyboard on set which helped the actor's know the correct camera angles at any given time.
+However, Benz praised Hackl's directing techniques, such as using a full storyboard on set which helped the actors know the correct camera angles at any given time.

 Principal photography took place from March 17 to April 28, 2008 in Toronto.